-In the result, writ petition is allowed.
-The order dated 17.04.2013 passed by the Scheduled Tribe Certificate Scrutiny Committee, Gadchiroli is hereby quashed as set aside.
-It is declared that the petitioner has established her claim for Mana - Scheduled Tribe category, which is an entry at Sr.No.
-18 of the Constitution Scheduled Tribe Order.
-The Committee is directed to issue validity certificate accordingly in the name of the petitioner within a period of one month from the date of production of the order of this Court before wp2521.13.odt the Committee.
+- 15] In the result, writ petition is allowed.
+The order dated 06.06.2013 passed by the Scheduled Tribe Certificate Scrutiny Committee, Gadchiroli, invalidating the caste claim of the petitioner for Mana Scheduled Tribe category is hereby quashed as set aside and the following order is passed. - (i) The Caste Certificate dated 16.06.2015 produced by the petitioner is held to be valid, certifying that he belongs to Mana Scheduled Tribe Category, which is an entry at Sr.No.
+18 of the Constitution Scheduled Tribe Order. - (ii) The Committee is directed to issue validity certificate accordingly in the name of the petitioner within a period of one month from the date of production of the order of this Court before the Committee. - (iii) Respondent Nos.
+3 to 5 shall issue all the documents to the petitioner in relation to his admission and the result, if any, without insisting upon for payment of fees wp4001.13.odt as a candidate belonging to 'open category' within the period of two weeks from the date of production of this order without waiting for the certificate of validity from the Scrutiny Committee.